 Paid advertising in the form of PPC allows advertisers to bid for ad placement in a search engine’s sponsored links when someone searches for a keyword related to their business offering.
 For example, if you bid on “commercial construction,” your ad might appear at the top spot on Google’s results page.

-Following these tips will help you get the most from your PPC marketing efforts:
+Following these helpful tips and construction advertising ideas to get the most from your PPC marketing efforts:

 Personal branding tells a story, humanizing your construction company, so it’s relatable to consumers.
 Your construction company’s brand reflects its goals and values and is present in the way you communicate with your customers through your marketing campaigns and materials.